Bionic-AI-Solutions/AgenticMultimodalRAG/docs/feature/agentic-multimodal-graphrag/usage.md

 > **Milestone:** Multimodal vector search API (text, image, audio, PDF, video) is complete, fully tested, and documented as of this phase.
 See the tracker for details.

+> **Update (2024-Phase 2):**
+> The system now produces multi-step, multimodal, and agentic plans for all queries.
+The schema and logic are extensible for future agentic behaviors (tool use, rerank, filter, conditional, etc.).
+All tests pass for the new plan structure.

 ## 1. Setup

 - Clone the repo and install dependencies: